- by R.AGE

-While sitting with Sabil’s friends on the curb, we ask them about these agents.
-“Yeah, there are a lot of agents over here,” one boy exclaims.
+“Yeah, there are a lot of agents over here,” one of the students exclaims.
 “There are so many that you can’t even count.
-Some are good, some are also fake.”
+Some are good, some are also fake.

-“They reach us through email, Facebook, even through mail and through flyers.”
+“They reach us through email, Facebook, even through mail and flyers.”

-One boy related how he consulted with a number of agents about the possibility of studying in Malaysia: “What I found is, out of ten agents, only three are good.
+Another student related how he consulted with a number of agents about the possibility of studying in Malaysia.
+“What I found is, out of ten agents, only three are good.
 The other seven, they are fake.”

-We ask if they know anyone who has fallen for their lies, and the response is almost unanimous: “Yes, of course.
+We ask several others if they know anyone who has fallen for their lies, and the response is almost unanimous: “Yes, of course.
 It is common.”